WLloydH/Summary_of_Qualifications/README.md

 I am responsible for database administration and customization.
 Here are a few examples VSI(https://bit.ly/3zGrH9E) and Accela(https://bit.ly/3tKywTD).
 VSI's data server is Progress, and Accela is SQL Server 2019; fusus(https://bit.ly/3mWVtzg.com).
 They manage the critical parts of the City's infrastructure.

+I am always interested in learning new ways to do my job efficiently and effectively.
+My goal is to provide value to my employer.

 ###### Where I went to college and spent a lot of money:

 Fordham University, NY BA, Computational Mathematics